clebert/pageobject/docs/api-references/class.md

 - If this page object represents a component then the method will traverse up the components' ancestors to get the path of the underlying DOM element.
 - If this page object represents a page then the method will return the root `<HTML>` DOM element.
-- If no element is found, an error is thrown.
+- If no DOM element is found, an error is thrown.

 **Parameters:** None.